The Copeland fellowship was set up in memory of our much loved colleague and founding member of BESS, Mr Steve Copeland.

+The trip will focus on two centres, one in New Delhi and one in Pune.
 In Delhi, the fellows will be take part in a combined meeting with the International Society for Knowledge for Surgeons on Arthroscopy and Arthroplasty (ISKSAA).
 The theme of this meeting will be sports injuries and trauma of the shoulder and elbow.
 In Pune, the fellows will take part in a meeting organised by the Shoulder and Elbow Society of India (SESI).
 The theme will be arthroplasty of the shoulder and elbow.

 BESS has agreed to fund each successful applicant with an award of £4000 towards costs.
 ISKSAA and SESI have kindly agreed to cover all costs relating to meeting registration and accommodation relevant to the courses listed.

 From left to right: BESS President, Peter Brownson, Mark Falworth, Cormac Kelly, Jenny Copeland, Vijay Bhalaik, Marcus Bateman